code-and-effect/effective_learndash/README.md

 end
 ```

-## Configuring LearnDash
+## Configuring Learndash

-Your Wordpress should be configured ahead of time with the LearnDash plugin.
+Your Wordpress should be configured ahead of time with the Learndash plugin.

 Please generate an application password via: